-They say hindsight is 20-20 meaning that after we’ve learned about something we think it was obvious all along.
+They say hindsight is 20-20, meaning that after we’ve learned about something we think it was obvious all along.
 Many believe that psychology is just common sense, that the basics of the field are logical and therefore we all know about them.
-Yet many psychological studies have reported findings that are absolutely counter intuitive and which seem illogical.
-Listed below are several particularly counter intuitive findings from the field of psychology.
+Yet many psychological studies have reported findings that are absolutely counterintuitive and that seem illogical.
+Listed below are several particularly surprising findings from the field of psychology.

 However, in recent years there has been a growing interest in emotional intelligence.
 Emotional intelligence is believed to encompass three areas:

-The changes in careers due to rapidly developing technology has led to areas becoming increasingly dependent on one another due to the need for support from other areas.
+The changes in careers due to rapidly developing technology have led to areas becoming increasingly dependent on one another due to the need for support from other areas.
 Support is used to help people navigate the growing complexity in their work-life across time.
-Research has shown that the more career and psychosocial support people receive the more satisfied they are with their careers. (e.g. Higging et al., 2010).
-The ability to obtain this type of support however, is dependant on having the interpersonal skills to develop relationships in a way that others will want to offer such support.
-In other words, success in the career world today depends on how capable people are at learning through relationships.
+Research has shown that the more career and psychosocial support people receive the more satisfied they are with their careers. (e.g., Higging et al., 2010).
+The ability to obtain this type of support; however, is dependent on having the interpersonal skills to develop relationships in a way that others will want to offer such support.
+In other words, success in the career world today depends on how capable people are of learning through relationships.
 People need to have the emotional and social skills necessary for developing strong relationships with others which is dependent far more on emotional intelligence than cognitive intelligence.

-There is a common belief that positive affirmations and self statements can help people with all kinds of difficulties including low self-esteem and self-concept, poor mood, pessimism, hopelessness and pessimism.
+There is a common belief that positive affirmations and self-statements can help people with all kinds of difficulties including low self-esteem and self-concept, poor mood, pessimism, and hopelessness.
 However, research indicates that positive self-statements may not necessarily benefit people with low self-esteem.

-Studies have shown that among those with high self esteem subjects who repeated the positive affirmation “I’m a lovable person,” or who focused on how it was true as it related to them reported better mood than those who did not, but only to a small degree.
+Studies have shown that subjects with high self-esteem who repeated the positive affirmation “I’m a lovable person,” or who focused on how it was true as it related to them, reported better mood than those who did not have high self-esteem—but only to a small degree.
 Subjects who had low self-esteem who repeated the affirmation or reflected on how it was true reported worse mood compared with those who didn’t repeat the statement or focused on how this statement was true and false (Wood, Perunovic & Lee, 2009).

 Research on attribution theory has long demonstrated that internal stable global statements lead to more positive outcomes than external, unstable, specific statements.
 However, studies have also suggested that this may differ for those with high vs. low self esteem.
 Those with high self esteem are most likely to benefit from stable, global self statements (e.g. I’m a lovable person) while those with low self-esteem are most likely to benefit from unstable, specific self statements (e.g. In this situation, I can use my listening skills to succeed) (Hames & Joiner, 2012).